bisdn/bisdn-linux/README.md

 . poky/oe-init-build-env poky/build-bisdn-linux/
 ```

-## Configure target machine
+## Configure target machine and cache directory

 Edit conf/local.conf and set `MACHINE` to your desired target.
+Cached files
+will be stored in `/tmp` by default.
+Change the variables `SSTATE_DIR`,
+`TMPDIR`, `DL_DIR` if you wish to use a different one.

 ## Build image